philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 }());

 // Since `age` is defined in the closure,
-// it can't be accessed form the outer scope console.log(age) // undefined
+// it can't be accessed from the outer scope console.log(age) // undefined

 // But it can be accessed through the getter.